 Why is this important?

-Protection is a broad concept, approached in many different ways ranging from the delivery of basic humanitarian assistance, to institution-building, and to the deployment of peacekeeping troops.
+Ensuring protection of populations is a core objective of humanitarian action.
+Protection is a broad concept, approached in many different ways ranging from the delivery of basic humanitarian assistance, to institution-building and to the deployment of peacekeeping troops.

 How are we helping?

-Protection is embedded in the European Commission's Humanitarian Aid and Civil Protection department ECHO's mandate as defined by the European Council's Humanitarian Regulation (1996) and confirmed by the European Consensus on Humanitarian Aid (2007).
-Its objective is to reduce physical and psychological insecurity for persons and groups under threat.
+Protection is embedded in the European Commission's Humanitarian Aid and Civil Protection department's (ECHO) mandate as defined by the European Council's Humanitarian Regulation (1996) and confirmed by the European Consensus on Humanitarian Aid (2007).
 When providing general assistance, humanitarian actors must ensure that their actions do not undermine protection, nor exacerbate existing inequalities (do-no-harm principle).